OntimizeWeb/docs/_docs/16b-deployment.md

 This will create a local server where you can check the application.

-*Notice: If you are using ´baseHref´ with a multilevel route, liteserver will fail.
-So, you have to use only one level to test your application.
+*Notice: If you are using ´baseHref´ or ´href´ flag with a multilevel route, liteserver will fail.
+So, you have to use only one level to serve your application.

 Use